An efficient frequency-independent numerical method for computing the far-field pattern induced by polygonal obstacles: Introduction

 where $D_N(\cdot,\alpha)$ is some numerical approximation to the far-field pattern $D(\cdot,\alpha)$ for $\alpha\in\bbS$, such that $D_N(\cdot,\alpha)\to D(\cdot,\alpha)$ pointwise as $N\to\infty$.
 We reserve discussion about the approximation of the coefficients $b_m$ until \S\ref{sec:sampling}, for now we assume that they exist and are known exactly.

 Algorithmically, \eqref{eq:Dnaive} requires solution of $M$ canonical problems corresponding to incident angles $\alpha_1,\dots,\alpha_M$, after which evaluation for any $(\theta,\alpha)\in\T$ is straightforward.
 However, for any given $\alpha$, if we consider $\theta\approx\theta_0$, where $\Lambda(\theta_0,\alpha)=0$, it is not hard to see that we immediately run into problems with the representation \eqref{eq:Dnaive}.
 For the exact theoretical formula \eqref{eq:biggs}, when $\theta=\theta_0$ the theorem states that the value of $D(\theta,\alpha)|_{\theta=\theta_0}$ is determined by the rate at which both the denominator and numerator go to zero as $\theta\to\theta_0$.
-In the approximate case \eqref{eq:Dnaive}, there are no guarantees that the numerator tends to zero as $\theta\to\theta_0$.
-Instead, we expect that the numerator will tend to something small, approximately zero, but not zero.
-This will lead to arbitrarily large errors in $\Dnaive_N(\theta,\alpha)$, because this `small' number is multiplied by unbounded values of $1/\Lambda(\theta,\alpha)$.
+In the approximate case \eqref{eq:Dnaive}, there are no guarantees that the numerator tends to zero as $\theta\to\theta_0$; a zero of the numerical approximation is likely close to $\theta_0$, but not at $\theta_0$.
+Instead, we expect that the numerator will tend to something small at $\theta_0$, approximately zero, but not zero.
+This numerical artifact is referred to as a \emph{pole-zero pair}, and will lead to arbitrarily large errors in $\Dnaive_N(\theta,\alpha)$, because this `small' number is multiplied by unbounded values of $1/\Lambda(\theta,\alpha)$.
 In this sense~\eqref{eq:Dnaive} is numerically ill-conditioned; this effect can be seen in Figure \ref{fig:illcond}.
 These qualitative statements are made precise later by Lemma~\ref{lem:HatBound}.
+To address these pole-zero pairs, we will reformulate \eqref{eq:biggs} and \eqref{eq:Dnaive} as complex contour integrals.
+This technique is natural when dealing with removable singularities, see \cite[\S2.1]{AuKrTr:14} and the references [28], [51], and [76] therein.